axellarsstenson/gloom-syntax/README.md

 # Gloom Theme

 [Gloom](https://github.com/axellarsstenson/gloom-syntax) is a dark syntax theme available for [Atom](https://github.atom.io/packages/gloom-syntax) and optimized for use with Python.
+It was inspired by the colors of a night spent in a cartoon swamp.

 ## Colors